Ruth Westheimer

 Honors and Recognition

-Westheimer has written more than forty books.
-In the twenty-first century, she has published about a book a year—often with co-author Pierre Lehu—including Dr. Ruth’s Guide for the Alzheimer’s Caregiver in 2012 and, in 2017, Rollercoaster Grandma!: The True Story of Dr. Ruth.
+Westheimer wrote more than 40 books.
+In the twenty-first century, she published about a book a year—often with co-author Pierre Lehu—including Dr. Ruth’s Guide for the Alzheimer’s Caregiver in 2012 and, in 2017, Rollercoaster Grandma!: The True Story of Dr. Ruth.
 A documentary about her life and work, Ask Dr. Ruth, was produced by Hulu in 2019.
+Her life story was also detailed in a play, “Becoming Dr. Ruth” (originally premiering in 2013), which had a notable off-Broadway revival in 2021 starring Tovah Feldshuh

-Westheimer is an Associate Fellow of Calhoun College at Yale University.
-She also holds fellowship positions at Princeton and the New York Academy of Medicine.
-She is active on the board of the Museum of Jewish Heritage.
+Westheimer was an Associate Fellow of Calhoun College at Yale University.
+She also held fellowship positions at Princeton and the New York Academy of Medicine.
+She was active on the board of the Museum of Jewish Heritage.
+In November 2023, she was named as New York State’s first “ambassador to loneliness,” part of her mission to fight social isolation and improve the well-being of people, not just in their sexual lives but overall.

 Selected Works